ABOUT BRISTOL SOCIAL SCIENCES REVIEW

 The Bristol Social Sciences Review (BSSR) was created by then-SPAIS student Oscar Wollen in September 2020, as way to showcase students’ writing outside of their degrees.
 Research Analysts at BSSR have autonomy in terms of the selection and framing of research topics, giving them ample opportunity to pursue interests outside the confines of the formal curriculum.

-Much of this has been carried through to Volume Three, however, we have now begun to focus more on the exposure and visibility of BSSR as a brand.
+Much of this was carried through to Volume Three, however, we began to focus more on the exposure and visibility of BSSR as a brand.
 First and foremost, we exist to give students a proverbial ‘leg up’ in the academic industry; an industry often criticised for being hostile and exclusionary to minorities and those without inside connections or knowledge.
-By expanding our brand, we hope to better position our Research Analysts in terms of the impact of their work, and the visibility of themselves as researchers.
+By expanding our brand, we better position our Research Analysts in terms of the impact of their work, and the visibility of themselves as researchers.
+Volumes Four and Five experimented with a looser, more flexible publication structure to allow writers to publish shorter and longer pieces as well as more contemporary articles.
+Going into Volume Six we aim to further expand our base in Bristol and also showcase the works of our Operations Team.